raspberrypilearning/generic-python-installing-with-pip/en/step_1.md

 ## Troubleshooting installation issues

 There is comprehensive documentation for pip at [pip.pypa.io](https://pip.pypa.io) which will help you with troubleshooting.
-Her are a few of the common issues, to help you identify problems you are having.
+Her are a few of the common issues, to help you identify problems.

-### Installation issues
+**Installation issues**

 When you try to install a package you may see error messages like the ones below: